SkylarTrigueiro/dataScienceHiringPatterns/README.md

 ![](images/boxPlotSalaryByYearAndQ1ThroughQ3Top10Employers.png)

-These box plots show that the top hiring data science companies have steadily been paying  raising the salaries of their newly hired employees each year.
-2020 in particular saw the largest increase in the median salary of newly appointed data scientists at these companies with the first quartile, median, and third quartile all up by 10k compared to the previous year.
+These box plots show that the companies that hire the most data scientists have steadily been raising the salaries of their newest employees each year.
+2020 in particular saw the largest increase in the median salary of their newest data scientists, with all quartiles up by 10k compared to the previous year.
 Now let's take a look at how many positions were filled in the first three quarters of each year.

 ![](images/boxPlotSalaryByYearAndQ1ThroughQ3Top10Employers.png)